PaloAltoNetworks/google-cloud-multi-hub-tutorial/README.md

-# Secure Google Cloud Hub-and-Spoke with VM-Series
+# Secure Multi-Hub Design with VM-Series

 This tutorial shows how to deploy and scale Palo Alto Networks VM-Series Next Generation Firewall with Terraform to secure a multi-hub and spoke architecture in Google Cloud.